-Picnics are more commonly done in parks or other public venues, so usually food has to be relatively easy to prepare, bring to the picnic area, and require little or no cooking once at the location.
-Some picnic areas do provide cooking facilities, but many do not, so make sure this is factored into your menu planning.
+Picnics are more commonly done in parks or other public venues, so usually, food has to be relatively easy to prepare, bring to the picnic area, and require little or no cooking once at the location.
+Some picnic areas provide cooking facilities, but many do not, so make sure this is factored into your menu planning.

 Professional Food Caterers

-Food catering generally will cost more, however, so make sure that you are aware of the expenses.
+Food catering generally will cost more, so make sure you are aware of the expenses.
 The whole family can pitch in for the costs; you can have a standard charge that everyone pays (this should be mentioned in the invitations).
 You can also include this information on your family reunion website with a family reunion registration form and add a place for registration dues.